Paul Ziff: Life and career

+His marriages include Pauline Pitkorchemna Ziff of Endicott, NY 1948-1965; Rita Nolan 1965-1973; Judith Trafton of NYC 1973-1976; Loredana Simpson of Verona, Italy 1978-2003.

+His surviving children are Matthew D. Ziff, distinguished teacher of interior architecture, retired from Ohio University, father of Benjamin Ziff, councilman in Athens, Ohio; Georgina S.A.
+Ziff, an English professor at California State University and nearby community colleges, mother of Samuel Peter Ovenden and Matthew Ovenden; Andrew P. Ziff, a successful real estate developer in New York City father of Brianna, Isabelle, and Serena Ziff.

 Philosophical and other works

 Articles

 Paul Ziff started publishing in graduate school in 1949, doing book reviews for The Philosophical Review.
 He kept on publishing for 41 years, his last article appearing in 1990 in a special issue of the European journal Dialectica.
 No doubt he was asked to contribute a paper to that issue since it was dedicated - both the issue and his paper - to the memory of his former teacher at Cornell, Max Black.

 Ziff published six books, 38 articles, five discussions, and 14 reviews.
 His first four books were published by Cornell University Press; his last two were published by Reidel.
 When he published with Cornell, it was one of the best university presses for philosophy.
 He moved to Reidel in the 1980s because their managing editor, Jaakko Hintikka, offered to accept two of his book-length manuscripts and publish them as consecutive volumes in the Synthese Library series.

 Ziff's articles appeared most often in The Philosophical Review, Mind, The Journal of Philosophy, Analysis, and Foundations of Language (which became Studies in Language sometime in the late 70s).
 He was invited to contribute to various conference proceedings and collections, and fifteen of his articles and discussions appeared in these - some of them high-profile collections in their area at the time, including Katz and Fodor's The Structure of Language (1964) and Harman and Davidson’s Semantics of Natural Language (1972).
 Most of Ziff’s articles (29) show up in his books.
 One that did not, "About Proper Names" from Mind, was selected as one of the best philosophy articles of 1977 and reprinted in The Philosopher’s Annual.
 Ziff published mainly in the areas of philosophy of language, philosophy of art, philosophy of mind, and epistemology, but also had articles in philosophy of religion and ethics.
 He even had three about Wittgenstein’s views, and one about his own take on philosophy.